drexxcbba/pyFirstView/README.md

 # pyFirstView

-my first experience with python, this will be awesome.
+My first experience with python, this will be awesome.